Thermal Bootstrap of Large-N Matrix Models via Conic Optimization: Discussion

 A major roadblock in bootstrapping is numerical instability, which can occur when correlator coefficients differ from each other by a large factor.
 The precise origin of numerical instability is not well understood but often results in solvers struggling to find the feasible region and returning unphysical or no results.
 Although QICS enforces a stricter version of the thermal (KMS) condition than linear SDP methods and stricter constraints can improve numerical instability, its implementation in double precision ultimately limits the achievable accuracy for larger spaces.
 While QICS is able to produce rigorous bounds for the one-matrix bootstrap for system size up to at least $L=12$, it encounters numerical instability at $L=6$ in the two-matrix bootstrap.
 Due to the rapid growth of the operator basis, the two-matrix bootstrap is a substantially more demanding problem and would likely benefit from the use of an arbitrary precision solver.
 Therefore, a method of solving the bootstrap that balances both precision and nonlinear constraints is still desired.

 Beyond numerical issues, the results demonstrate that nonlinear conic methods can extend thermal bootstrapping beyond the reach of conventional linear relaxations.
-In the one-matrix case, QICS successfully reproduces and sharpens previous energy bounds, indicating that the nonlinear implementation of the KMS constraint meaningfully strengthens consistency conditions.
-For the two-matrix model, imposing additional symmetries, such as $U(1)$ charge conservation, reduces the dimensionality of the constraint space enough to obtain bounds for system size $L=6$.
-Such improvements could eventually enable the extraction of higher long string excitations and couplings as well as observables in matrix models dual to theories of black holes. \\
+In the one-matrix case, QICS reproduces previously obtained energy bounds at lower system sizes and enables the computation of new bounds at larger $L$ where conventional linear SDP solvers encounter numerical instability.
+This indicates that enforcing the KMS constraint directly through a nonlinear conic formulation provides a promising framework for thermal bootstrap calculations at higher truncation levels.
+For the two-matrix model, imposing additional symmetries, such as $U(1)$ charge conservation, significantly reduces the dimensionality of the constraint space and allows bounds to be obtained at system size $L=6$.
+These advances represent a necessary step toward extracting higher long string excitations and couplings as well as observables in matrix models dual to theories of black holes. \\

 The code used for this paper is available at https://github.com/smadams821/Thermal-Bootstrap-of-Large-N-MQM and archived at Zenodo with DOI 10.5281/zenodo.17497230.

 \acknowledgments

 I'd like to thank Minjae Cho, Joshua Sandor, and Xi Yin for their guidance and support.
 I am also grateful to Minjae Cho for allowing me to use his matrix building code and to Xi Yin for suggesting this project.
 Thank you to Barak Gabai, Henry Lin, Zechuan Zheng, and Kerry He for their helpful comments.
 Thank you to the Mellon Mays foundation for funding this project.